UPDATED: NOVEMBER 23, 2022 | 2 MIN READ

 Do DUIs and DWIs Stay On Your Driving Record Forever?

-Thankfully no. In most states, a DUI charge will stay on your driving record for 3-5 years.
+Thankfully no. Even though drunk driving is one of the biggest driving mistakes you can make, in most states, a DUI charge only stays on your driving record for three to five years.
 You might find that your insurance rates will go down after five years, but having a DUI on your record could affect your insurance for much longer.
 In California, you would not be eligible for a 20% good driver discount for ten years after the offense.

 Tips To Avoiding A DWI or DUI